timskillman/go-sdl/README.md

 - Set the PATH variable
     - Go to Windows search bar and find 'environment variables' (then select Environment Variables button from the window)
     - Select 'Path' and 'Edit'
-    - Add 'C:\mingw64\bin' as a new path variable
+    - Add 'C:\mingw64\bin' as a new path variable and save
     - Open a new command prompt from the search bar (type 'cmd' and enter)
     - Check that gcc, g++ and gdb exist by adding '--version' after them e.g. 'gcc --version' This should return the version number of each to confirm that the C compilers are working
-- Download SDL2-devel-2.30.6.mingw.zip (or latest version) and decompress
+- Download SDL2-devel-2.30.6.mingw.zip (or latest version) and unzip
     - Drag the x86_64-w64-mingw32 and i686-w64-mingw32 folders into the 'C:/mingw64' folder
 - Start VSCode
   - Add extensions (4x cube icon on left bar)